 The long history of the coffee industry tells a tale of oppression and abuse.
 It was built on the backs of others, and although certain practices have evolved since the industry’s early days, women in many of the primary coffee-producing countries are still used, abused, and denied equal rights to men.
 This inequality prevents women from growing their own businesses and supporting themselves, despite having long played key roles in the production of one of the world’s favorite beverages.

 But education surrounding these issues is spreading as more and more women take a stand to finally change the face of the coffee industry.

 Coffee’s history is connected deeply to slavery and the early days of American colonies.
-Although now drinks coffee on a daily basis, many of us have never learned its history.
+Although over half of the USAnow drinks coffee on a daily basis, many of us have never learned its history.

 The coffee plant is native to tropical regions of Africa and was first brought to the Americas by colonials in the 1700’s.
 Already a popular beverage in Europe, Asia, and the West Indies, colonials saw the potential profit to be made in the New World.
 Before long, African slaves were imported to Asia, the Caribbean and the Americas to work on coffee farms.